xshen053/memory-magician/docs/requirement/user_req(stories).md

 - [x] for card I checked, instead of showing the timer, show the time I spent on it
 - [x] filter card to display, e.g., only want to see general card
 - [x] reduce the time to send data, batch
+- [ ] for review tasks, I just need to see
+  - last review date
+  - create time
+  - 距离今天

 ### reminder functionaility